Why re-open Antelope Butte?

 Yes, having year round recreational opportunities will insure against being dependent on natural snowfall.
 In 2011, Congress passed the Ski Area Recreational Enhancement Opportunity Act, which allows ski areas on USFS lands to offer recreation opportunities during the summer months.
 Antelope Butte will initially develop summer operations projected to be economically viable, with minimal capital investment, that do not require and “shovels in the ground.”
 These include lodge functions such as food and beverage service, weddings and conferences, outdoor music festivals, and educational and “camp” opportunities.
 Scenic chairlift rides, frisbee golf, slack lining, a portable rock climbing wall, and air bag jumps.
 Mountain biking, zip lining, and other more construction intensive activities will require more planning and approval and will be developed in future years.

-To reflect this change from the past, the name of the operation will be the Antelope Butte Mountain Recreation Area.
+To reflect this change from the past, the name of the operation is Antelope Butte Mountain Recreation Area.

 How many jobs are expected to be created by the reopening of Antelope Butte?